wildfly-extras/creaper/README.md

 ### Building Commands

-Those 3 commands shown above (`CliFile`, `ConfigurationFileBackup` and `XmlTransform`) are foundational.
-They are meant to be used as building blocks for more higher-level commands, rather than being used directly.
+The `CliFile` command shown above is foundational.
+It is meant to be used as a building block for more higher-level commands, rather than being used directly. (`ConfigurationFileBackup` and `XmlTransform` are deprecated along with the offline subsystem.)

 For example, you can have a CLI file that configures a datasource.
 Instead of applying a `CliFile` command directly, you should create a command with